projectara/greybus-spec/README.txt

 Then:

-$ make pdf
+$ make latexpdf

-Output goes in build/pdf.
+Output goes in build/latex.
 Build backends other than PDF are not currently tested.